CoachAnika/CoachAnika.github.io/README.md

 # CoachAnika.github.io
+DAY 4:
+At this point MVP is complete.
+Last night decided to take static images and make the character a little chicken, instead of animated Korean character Moolang.
+Have tried some animations to the chicken image character, but there was so much more I wanted to do with sights and sounds.

+Next Steps:
+1. Add back-ground sound for play button.
+2. Add pet animation for eat button.
+3. Add better CSS for the buttons.
+4. Add code so double-clicking a button is disabled.
+5. Nice to Have: Add background sound, when game starts.
+6. Nice to Have: Add a background image to the header/ footer.

 DAY 3:
 Scope for the project changes by the day.
 It is good and going in the right -- sensible direction.
 Amazes me how all code logic is action driven!
 My wireframe just days ago seems amateur.
 I want to make sure I have my MVP down before working on UI/ UX elements.